mauromaiorca/agents_LLM/MIAS/README.md

-# Marine Invasive Alien Species (MIAS) PDF Pipeline
+# PDF Summary Agent for MIAS Papers

 A small toolkit to **score relevance** and **extract structured fields** from scientific PDFs (e.g., *marine invasive alien species* in the Mediterranean) using an LLM + lightweight RAG.